Discover how AI is changing credit scoring with real-time data, boosting accuracy, reducing risk, and improving financial inclusivity.

 This trend can be explained by the extensive opportunities that AI opens up for players in the lending market.
 Among other things, it allows for the optimization of credit risk assessment, improves financial inclusivity, and effectively combats fraud.

 At RiskSeal, we understand the opportunities that artificial intelligence offers to lenders.
-This technology is at the core of our credit scoring platform.
+Like many software development companies, we’ve placed this technology at the core of our credit scoring platform.

 In this article, we will discuss how AI is transforming traditional credit scoring models by utilizing more dynamic data sources, such as digital footprints and behavioral analytics.